-As per Crustaceana, release distinct stress pheromones when stressed.
-This means that hermit crabs may seem smelly when you first bring them home.
-However, hermit crabs need time to adjust to life in captivity.
-You will also likely find that a new hermit crab burrows and hides.
+Consequently, hermit crabs may seem smelly when you first bring them home.
+However, this will subside once they’ve had time to adjust to life in captivity.

-Hermit crabs are easily stressed, so you’ll need to watch this.
-Other common triggers of hermit crab stress include:
+Other common stress triggers of hermit crab stress include:

-- Loneliness, as hermit crabs are a social species
+- Loneliness because hermit crabs are a social species.

-You may also notice that a stressed hermit crab sheds body parts.
-A hermit crab may lose a leg while under duress.
-This will grow back eventually.
-The discarded limb will rot and release a foul smell, though.
+Also, you may notice that a hermit crab may lose a leg while under duress.
+This will grow back eventually during the next molt.
+However, the discarded limb will rot and release a foul smell.

 An overheated hermit crab will start to smell musty.
-This is an emergency.
-Without rectifying this issue, the hermit crab will die.
-Check the temperature and use a misting spray to enhance humidity.
+Unless you correct this issue, the hermit crab will die.
+Check the temperature and use a misting spray to increase the humidity level.

-Bathing water will also help the hermit crab cool off.
-Provide two pools of water.
-One should be saltwater and the other fresh.
-Just avoid tap water as chlorine is toxic.
-Warm hermit crabs submerge in water to reduce body temperature.
+Bathing water will help the hermit crab cool off, so provide a pool of salt and fresh water.
+Never use tap water because chlorine is toxic.
+Warm hermit crabs submerge in water to reduce their body temperature.

 Buildup of Waste

-Hermit crabs eliminate from the bottom of their abdomen.
-They remain in their shell while pooping.
-It’s too risky to emerge to use the bathroom unprotected.
-The hermit crab may eat its own waste.
-Alternatively, it may clean its shell by flicking excrement onto the substrate.
+Hermit crabs eliminate from the bottom of their abdomen, remaining in their shells while pooping and peeing.
+It’s too risky for hermit crabs to emerge unprotected.
+Also, hermit crabs may eat their own waste or flick excrement onto the substrate.

-The opposite applies to urination as hermit crabs pee through a tract on their head.
-The urinary tract is located in the antennal glands.
-Hermit crabs poke their head out of the shell and pee straight into the substrate.
-This prevents urine from mixing with water reserves in the shell.
+The opposite applies to urination, as hermit crabs pee through a tract on their head; the urinary tract is located in the antennal glands.
+Hermit crabs poke their head out of the shell and pee straight into the substrate to prevent urine from mixing with water reserves inside the shell.

 Spoiled Food and Spilled Water

-Hermit crabs are natural scavengers with small bodies.
-This means they rarely over-eat.
-If you leave excessive food in a hermit crab enclosure, it will be left to spoil.
-Naturally, this can start to smell.
+Hermit crabs are natural scavengers with small bodies, so they rarely over-eat.
+If you leave excessive food in a hermit crab enclosure, it’ll spoil and start to smell.

-The same applies to spilled water.
-Hermit crabs need fresh and saltwater supplies for drinking and bathing.
-This can be spilled onto a sandy substrate.
-The smell of the beach is distinctive and often pleasurable.
-Not everybody wants it in their home, though.
+Hermit crabs need fresh water and saltwater supplies for drinking and bathing, which can be spilled onto a sandy substrate.
+The smell of the beach is distinctive, but not everybody wants it in their home.

 Do Hermit Crabs Smell When Molting?

 Molting is the process of a hermit crab shedding its skin.
-The existing exoskeleton will drop off and a new, larger one will grow.
-This discarded exoskeleton is dead tissue.
-It will start to rot and smell as a result.
+The existing exoskeleton will drop off, and a larger exoskeleton will grow.
+This discarded exoskeleton is dead tissue, which will start to rot and smell.

 Many owners mistake the molting process for death in hermit crabs, mainly due to this stench.
-Ensure you learn the difference.
 Ahead of molting, a hermit crab will:

-- Develop a glazed look in the eye
+- Develop a glazed look in its eyes.

-Once it’s ready to molt, the hermit crab will burrow until the process is complete.
-This means you may need to tolerate an unpleasant scent for weeks, or even months.
-Do not rush to write off your hermit crab as dead.
-Try your best to be patient and tolerant.
+Once a hermit crab is ready to molt, it’ll stay burrowed until the process is complete.
+This means you may need to tolerate an unpleasant scent for months.

 Do Hermit Crabs Smell When They Die?

-The appeal of a dead body is the unique aroma that it releases.
-When a hermit crab is dying, it releases pheromones detected by other crustaceans.
-This is not a cry for help.
-Rather, it is announcing that a shell is set to become available.
-This shell will then be claimed.
+The appeal of a dead body is the unique aroma it releases.
+When a hermit crab dies, it releases pheromones that other hermit crabs will detect.

 What Do Dead Hermit Crabs Smell Like?

 An expired hermit crab smells like dead fish.
-This putrid stench is unmistakable and impossible to ignore.
-The trouble is that the same can also apply to a molting hermit crab.
-The rotting smell comes from a discarded exoskeleton.
+The problem is that the same can apply to a molting hermit crab, as the rotting smell comes from the discarded exoskeleton.

-Before mutilating and discarding an inanimate hermit crab, check whether it could be alive.
-Just because you found a rotten exoskeleton, the hermit crab may be alive in its shell.
-It is eating the exoskeleton to remain submerged during the molt.
+Just because you found a rotten exoskeleton, the hermit crab may be alive in its shell, eating the exoskeleton when nobody is about to remain submerged during the molt.